dalekjs/skaro/Readme.md

 # Skaro - DalekJS

-This repository is a non-functional playground for figuring out how to proceed with the new DalekJS API.
+This repository is a work-in-progress playground for figuring out how to proceed with the new DalekJS API.

 Docs that lead up to this can be found [here](https://github.com/rodneyrehm/dalek-api/).
 The new API is trying to bring in ideas expressed in [breaking backward-compatibility](https://github.com/rodneyrehm/dalek-api/blob/master/breaking-bc-api.md)

 ## Open Topics

+* `beforeSuite`/`afterSuite` similar to `beforeUnit`/`afterUnit`
+* `beforeDalek`/`afterDalek` similar to `beforeUnit`/`afterUnit`
+* inline-function example to circumvent the plugin-infrastructure for one-off code?

 required interfaces and packages [research, implementation]